• Skip to main content

 • Wheat Flour: I have used ragi and wheat flour in 1:1 ratio.
 Adding Wheat flour helped me create perfect pancakes.
 If you wish, you may skip it.

 • Banana: The mashed ripe bananas work best for these pancakes.
 Since bananas are naturally sweet, I didn't feel any need to add extra sugar.
-Feel free to add sugar for your sweet tooth but then these pancakes won't be ideal for diabetics.

-• Milk: I have used single toned mother dairy milk and little coconut milk..
+• Milk: I have used single-toned mother dairy milk and little coconut milk..
 For vegan pancakes, you may use coconut milk or almond milk.

 • Pumpkin Spice: You may use cardamom powder or cinnamon spice if you don't have pumpkin spice.